St. Patrick's Day Crafts to Make With Your Little Leprechauns

 Four-Leaf Clover Door Hanging

 Bring a touch of luck into your home with a festive St. Patrick's Day door hanging.
 Start with wooden shamrock shapes (available at most crafts stores).
-Use spray adhesive to attach a variety of green scrapbook papers to the wooden shapes; let dry.
+Use spray adhesive to attach a variety of green scrapbook papers to the wooden shapes and let dry.
 With a utility knife or scissors, cut out the shamrock shapes.
-Apply Mod Podge with a foam brush; let dry.
-Attach the shapes to ribbon using glue dots; add scrapbook letters to each one.
+Apply Mod Podge ($5, Target) with a foam brush and let dry.
+Attach the shapes to ribbon using glue dots, then add scrapbook letters to each one.
 Top the hanging with a wooden "luck" cutout.